Board-Certified Intervention for Brain Disorders

 Empowering Patients Through Education

-Brain cancer or a brain tumor diagnosis is daunting, but Princeton Brain & Spine is your healthcare partner: educating and providing the resources you need to make informed decisions.
+Brain cancer or a brain tumor diagnosis is daunting, but Princeton Brain, Spine & Sports Medicine is your healthcare partner: educating and providing the resources you need to make informed decisions.
 Based on the brain cancer’s location, size and type, your course of treatment may involve a combination of surgery, radiation therapy and chemotherapy.
 Throughout the process, your clinical team works collaboratively to develop a treatment approach that takes factors like age, overall health, extent of disease and quality of life into account.

 What We Do

 If you’ve been diagnosed with a brain tumor, neurosurgical intervention may vary from an awake, minimally invasive needle biopsy to complete tumor removal.
 Deep-seated tumors or tumors close to the language or motor areas of the brain often prevent aggressive removal, but recent advances in surgical technology and neurophysiological monitoring have made surgery safer and more accessible.
 Breakthroughs like infrared lights, optical cameras and digitized instruments serve as real-time guides for precision procedures.
 In some cases, neurophysiologists guide surgeons through brain stimulation and mapping, helping them avoid eloquent areas of brain tissue when removing tumors.
 Think of this process like a GPS system navigating a vehicle’s driver.